-- 4. Section 1927 of the Social Security Act (42 USC 1396r-8) requires manufacturers that wish to have their covered outpatient drugs covered by Medicaid to enter into an agreement with CMS under which the manufacturers agree to pay rebates for drugs dispensed and paid for by state Medicaid agencies under the state plan ("rebate agreement").
-Those rebates are shared between the state and federal governments.
+In addition, to receive payments for a single source physician-administered drugs States must also provide for collection and submission of such utilization data using the National Drug Code (NDC) (42 USC 1396r-8(a)(7)).
+Physicianadministered drugs include both injectable and non-injectable drugs.
+They are typically administered by medical professionals in physicians' offices, clinics, or hospitals.
 Generally, in order for payment to be available for covered outpatient drugs, drug manufacturers are required to have entered into a rebate agreement and meet various product and price reporting requirements, in addition to paying rebates.
 As part of the product and price reporting requirements, manufacturers must certify to CMS all covered outpatient drugs and, on a quarterly basis, are required to provide their average manufacturer's price and their best price for each covered outpatient drug, as applicable.
 Based on these data, CMS calculates a unit rebate amount for each drug, which it then provides to states.
-No later than 60 days after the end of the quarter, the SMA must provide to manufacturers drug utilization data, including drug utilization data of those Medicaid beneficiaries enrolled in managed care organizations.
-Within 30 days of receipt of the utilization data from the state, the manufacturers are required to pay the rebate or provide the state with written notice of disputed items not paid because of discrepancies found. - 5.
-In the "Medicaid and Children's Health Insurance Program (CHIP) Programs; Medicaid Managed Care, CHIP Delivered in Managed Care, and Revisions Related to Third Party Liability" final rule, published in the Federal Register on May 6, 2016 (81 FR 27498), CMS adopted medical loss ratio (MLR) requirements for Medicaid and CHIP managed care programs.
-The state must require each Medicaid managed care plan to calculate and report a MLR for rating periods starting on or after July 1, 2017, and require each CHIP managed care plan to calculate and report a MLR for rating periods in CHIP managed care contracts as of the state fiscal year beginning on or after July 1, 2018.
+No later than 60 days after the end of the quarter, the SMA must provide drug utilization data to manufacturers, including drug utilization data of those Medicaid beneficiaries enrolled in managed care plans.

+4. In the "Medicaid and Children's Health Insurance Program (CHIP) Programs; Medicaid Managed Care, CHIP Delivered in Managed Care, and Revisions Related to Third Party Liability" final rule, published in the Federal Register on May 6, 2016 (81 FR 27498), CMS adopted medical loss ratio (MLR) requirements for Medicaid and CHIP managed care programs.
+The state must require each Medicaid managed care plan to calculate and report a MLR for rating periods starting on or after July 1, 2017; and require each CHIP managed care plan to calculate and report a MLR for rating periods in CHIP managed care contracts as of the state fiscal year beginning on or after July 1, 2018.
 If a state elects to mandate a minimum MLR, that minimum MLR must be at least 85 percent.
 The regulation, at 42 CFR section 438.8(e)(4), incorporates the standards adopted for the private insurance market MLR (45 CFR section 158.150) for the treatment of fraud prevention expenses in the numerator of the MLR calculation.
 The MLR is reported for a rating period, using data from that rating period.

-With regard to capitation rate setting for Medicaid managed care plans, under 42 CFR sections 438.4 and 438.5, several requirements exist: (1) the rates must be approved by CMS, which uses the services and expertise of the Office of the Actuary, (2) the source of data used by the state actuary for claims experience must be valid and reliable, and (3) the rate adjustments must be approved and valid.
+With regard to capitation rate setting for Medicaid managed care plans, under 42 CFR sections 438.4 and 438.5, several requirements exist: (1) states must provide all the validated encounter data, FFS data (as appropriate), and audited financial reports to be served by the managed care organization (MCO), prepaid inpatient health plan (PIHP) or prepaid ambulatory health plan (PAHP) to the actuary developing the capitation rates for at least the three most recent and complete years prior to the rating period, (2) the rates must be approved by CMS, which uses the services and expertise of the Office of the Actuary, and (3) the rate adjustments must be approved and valid.
 In addition, for Medicaid and CHIP managed care plans, the rates must be developed so that the managed care plan is projected to meet an 85 percent MLR (42 CFR sections 438.4(b)(9) and 457.1203(c)(1)).